marciorasf/Dracula/README.md

 - Darker and less blueish then original dracula.

-- Enhanced highlight syntax for Typescript/Javascript and Python.
+- Always improving the highlight configs on the languages that the author uses: TypeScript/JavaScript, Python, Elixir.

 <br />